Rene Bitorajac

 Rene Bitorajac ([reněː bitorǎːjat͡s]; born 2 March 1972) is a Croatian actor.
-He has appeared in a number of Croatian and Bosnian films since the 1980s.
+He has appeared in several Croatian and Bosnian films since the 1980s.
 Most notably, he starred in the 2001 Academy Award-winning Bosnian film No Man's Land.
 He is also known for starring in popular Croatian television sitcoms Bitange i princeze (2005–2010) and Naša mala klinika (2004–2007).

 Bitorajac won Golden Arena Awards for Best Actor for his portrayals of sociopathic football hooligan Krpa in the 2009 film Metastases, and Dr. Babić in the 2012 film Cannibal Vegetarian.
 His role in the latter earned him the Vladimir Nazor Award and the Paris Mediteraneo Gran Prix, among other accolades.

 Bitorajac also worked prominently in Croatian-language versions of animated features.
-He provided voice acting for Syndrome in The Incredibles, Buck in Home on the Range (both 2004), Ham in Space Chimps (2008), Gru in the Despicable Me franchise (2010-present) and Red in The Angry Birds Movie (2016) complete with its 2019 sequel.
+He provided voice acting for Syndrome in The Incredibles, Buck in Home on the Range (both 2004), Ham in Space Chimps (2008), Gru in the Despicable Me franchise (2010-present), and Red in The Angry Birds Movie (2016) complete with its 2019 sequel.